material-components/material-components-web/packages/mdc-chips/README.md

 `hasClass(className: string) => boolean` | Returns whether the chip set element has the given class `registerInteractionHandler(evtType: string, handler: EventListener) => void` | Registers an event handler on the root element for a given event
 `deregisterInteractionHandler(evtType: string, handler: EventListener) => void` | Deregisters an event handler on the root element for a given event
-`createChipElement(text: string, leadingIcon: Element, trailingIcon: Element) => Element` | Returns a chip element with the given text, leading icon, and trailing icon
+`appendChip(text: string, leadingIcon: Element, trailingIcon: Element) => Element` | Appends and returns a chip element with the given text, leading icon, and trailing icon
-`appendChild(el: Element) => void` | Appends the given element as a child of the root element `removeChip(chip: MDCChip) => void` | Removes the chip object from the chip set
+`removeChip(chip: MDCChip) => void` | Removes the chip object from the chip set

 ### Foundations: `MDCChipFoundation` and `MDCChipSetFoundation`